 C. Employees may leave the building during their duty-free lunch periods, with the permission of the Chief School Administrator.

-D. Employees that are denied their scheduled prep periods due to a daily emergency shall be reimbursed $25 for each lost period. ? if not made up?
+D. Employees that are denied their scheduled prep periods due to a daily emergency shall be reimbursed $25 for each lost period.

-ARTICLE XIII: CONDITIONS APPLICABLE TO ALL EMPLOYEES
+ARTICLE XIV: CONDITIONS APPLICABLE TO ALL EMPLOYEES